 Types of Workplace Harassment (and How to Stop Them)

 An unpleasant reality that many workers in a variety of businesses must deal with is workplace harassment.
 It can take many different forms, leading to a poisonous and unhygienic workplace.
-The issue of workplace harassment has attracted more attention in today's corporate environment and is one of its most prevalent forms is sexual harassment.
+The issue of workplace harassment has attracted more attention in today's corporate environment, and one of its most prevalent forms is sexual harassment.
 The definition, illustrations, effects, and legal issues related to sexual harassment will all be covered in this section.

 Addressing Workplace Harassment